-One of the books is called Memento Mori and the other one is Soul Demonica.
-These books in their way guide you while at the same time deliver you a taste of what can happen when you mess with unknown forces and try to control them without actually even caring how to do a proper summoning.
-I’ve done it in the past and yes at first there’s no change, it appears things haven’t evolved a single bit but you will see the results in a very unpredictable time as it happened to me.
+One of the books was called Memento Mori and the other one was Soul Demonica.
+These books, in their way, guide you while at the same time deliver you a taste of what can happen when you mess with unknown forces and try to control them without actually even caring how to do a proper summoning.
+I’ve done it in the past and, yes, at first there’s no change; it appears things haven’t evolved a single bit.
+But you will see the unpredictable results in a short amount of time, which is what happened to me.

-I want to recall this as a numbered experience because to me it went from nothing to becoming stronger on so many levels, so you could tell I was into something out of my control as I saw my life go in a direction, I wasn’t expecting at all.
+I want to recall this as a numbered experience because to me it went from nothing to becoming stronger on so many levels, so you could tell I was into something out of my control, as I saw my life go in a direction I wasn’t expecting at all.

-Doing silly research after watching a movie woke up something in me that got me to the point, I was dedicating at least two or three hours of daily investigation to this matter which eventually went into five to six hours, I honestly didn’t remember being so focused on anything else as I saw my research was giving me a lot of satisfaction about the fact that I had a lot of information that would lead me to be able to control these forces or that’s what I thought.
+Doing silly research after watching a movie woke up something in me that got me to the point where I was dedicating two to three hours of daily investigation to this matter, which eventually became five to six hours.
+I honestly don’t remember being focused on anything else.
+I realized my research gave me a lot of satisfaction about the fact that I had a lot of information that would lead me to be able to control these forces.
+Or so I thought.

-I started reading in silence the names or at least trying, they were the weirdest and most unpronounceable names that I ever read before but that just made the research more interesting.
+I started reading the names in silence—or at least trying.
+They were the weirdest and most unpronounceable names I have ever read, but that just made the research more interesting.

-As a curious reader and enthusiast, I started by using the first book Memento Mori, this book has all the precautions you could find to enter into this spiritual matter.
+As a curious reader and enthusiast, I started by using the first book, Memento Mori.
+This book has all the precautions you could find to enter into this spiritual matter.
 It is all about respect from the moment you start the process of death till you get to become just spirit, completely fleshless.

-So, me a 24-year-old woman with supposedly enough maturity and responsibility… how did I go all this road without any worries?
-Well yes, in fact, I had no worries, it was just my curiosity and hunger for knowing the unknown that carried me to perform, summon, even draw and pronounce things that to me at the moment didn’t make any harm.
+So me, a twenty-four-year-old woman with supposedly enough maturity and responsibility . . . how did I go all this way without any worries?
+Well, yes, in fact, I had no worries; it was just my curiosity and hunger for knowing the unknown that carried me to perform, summon, and even draw and pronounce things that—to me, in the moment—didn’t cause any harm.

-I learnt that when supernatural things happen to you the majority of the time, they’re linked to something from your past, you have been carrying something that eventually finds a way to grab your life, insidiously making itself present and changing your perspective of things.
+I learnt that when supernatural things happen to you, the majority of the time they’re linked to something from your past.
+You have been carrying something that eventually finds a way to grab your life, insidiously making itself present and changing your perspective on things.

-There is where my interest really blew up somehow, I knew that I was brought to this world for a reason, a reason I knew I had to discover by myself and probably could put myself in danger or the people around me.
+There is where my interest really blew up.
+I knew I was brought to this world for a reason—a reason I knew I had to discover by myself, even though I could put myself in danger, as well as the people around me.

-This turned my life upside down but made me realize that I was on the right track and eventually I would become something I never thought I could even with the consequences I was still standing and willing to keep going forward as I was sure that I would get the answers I been looking for such a long time, affected constantly by the feeling of being surrounded by other people that aren’t there.
+This turned my life upside down but made me realize I was on the right track.
+Eventually, I would become something I never thought I could be.
+Even with the consequences, I was still willing to go forward, as I was sure I would get the answers I’d been looking such a long time for, affected constantly by the feeling of being surrounded by other people who aren’t there.